richard-warren/locomotionAnalysis/models/README.md

   - [ ] get rid of redundant video files
 - [ ] documentation for creating training data
 - [ ] add lick amplitude?
+- [ ] bayesian methods for filtering tongue and whisker locations, incorporating prior information about location (in mouth, and maximally retracted)